 python turtle_pattern.py

 The script initializes the turtle graphics and sets the background color to black.
 It then uses nested loops to draw circles with varying radii and colors.
-The colorsys.hsv_to_rgb
+The colorsys.hsv_to_rgb function is used to convert HSV color values to RGB, creating a smooth transition of colors.

 from turtle import *